-The investment gains have decreased by €78m from €280m in 2017 to €202m in 2018.
-This is due to:

-A roll-off in investments, combined with slightly higher market yields which have driven down the investment revaluation reserve.
+The investment gains have increased by €36m from €202m in 2018 to €238m in 2019.
+This is mainly due to decreased market yields which have increased the investment revaluation reserve despite a decrease in asset holdings.

 A.3.3 Investments in securitisations